Code-Institute-Submissions/nicer-tours/README.md

 ### Frameworks, Libraries & Programs:

 [Bootstrap v4.5.2](https://getbootstrap.com/)
-    Bootstrap forms the vast majority of the "formatting code" of this website.
+    forms the vast majority of the "formatting code" of this website.
 It was used because of its responsiveness and because it is compatible with so many browsers.
 While the underlying code may be from Bootstrap, I have in places heavily modified it
     (or tried to!).
 A good example of this is the Navigation bar.
 The colours used, the position of the site name and the colour of the "burger" icon.
 Credit for additional code used within is given in the HTML files themselves.

 [Google Fonts](https://fonts.google.com/)
-    Google Fonts were used to import the different fonts (Poiret One and Open Sans) used on this website.
+    were used to import the different fonts (Poiret One and Open Sans) used on this website.

 [Font Awesome v4.7.0](https://fontawesome.com/v4.7.0/)
-    The social icons seen in the footer of each page are from here, since they are so easily recognisable.
+    was used for the social icons seen in the footer of each page are from here, since they are so easily recognisable.

 [Popper.js](https://popper.js.org/)
-    Popper was used for the little piece of JavaScript in this project: the positioning of the popover in the Call To Action.
+    was used for the little piece of JavaScript in this project: the positioning of the popover in the Call To Action.

 [Git](https://git-scm.com)
-    Git was used for version control.
+    was used for version control.

 [GitPod](https://www.gitpod.io/)
-    GitPod was used as the writing tool.
+    was used as the writing tool.

 [GitHub](https://www.gitpod.io/)
-    GitHub was used as the repository for the files within this project.
+    was used as the repository for the files within this project.

 [Preview for Mac](https://support.apple.com/en-gb/guide/preview/welcome/mac)
-    Image sizing (both in terms of height and width, and weight of file) was undertaken using this app included within the Mac ecosystem.
+    was used for image sizing (both in terms of height and width, and weight of file).

 [Balsamiq](https://balsamiq.com)
-    Balsamiq was used for the creation of the wireframes.
+    was used for the creation of the wireframes.

 ## Testing: